 I live in Atlanta, Georgia, where nearly every Marvel Studios movie has been produced since Captain America: Civil War.
 It’s where the most expensive movie production ever, Avengers: Infinity War and the untitled 4th film, is being shot only ten or so miles away.
-Though, it’s very infrequent Atlanta is mentioned or seen in much detail.
-Save for the wonderful ode to Atlanta Baby Driver.
+Though it’s very infrequent, Atlanta is mentioned or seen in much detail.
+Save for the beautiful ode to Atlanta Baby Driver.
 Watching these film in Atlanta, there’s a certain pride that takes place that wasn’t quite felt during my time in Los Angeles.
-During the credits we’re forced to sit through each Marvel movie in hopes for a teaser for future installments, when the big Georgia Film peach logo appears, the whole theater erupts in applause.
+During the credits we’re forced to sit through each Marvel movie in hopes for a teaser for future installments when the big Georgia Film peach logo appears, the whole theater erupts in applause.

-In the cold open for Homecoming, the prologue that precedes the Marvel Studios logo and before we’re reintroduced to Peter Parker Post-Civil War, we meet Adrian Toomes, played by Michael Keaton in 2012, days after the events of the first Avengers film, whose been tasked with cleaning up the Chitauri mess left behind by The Avengers.
+In the cold open for Homecoming, the prologue that precedes the Marvel Studios logo and before we’re reintroduced to Peter Parker Post-Civil War, we meet Adrian Toomes, played by Michael Keaton in 2012, days after the events of the first Avengers film, who's been tasked with cleaning up the Chitauri mess left behind by The Avengers.
 Then, with all his financial eggs invested in the clean-up contract with the city, he’s undercut by Tony Stark’s federal Damage Control department.
-Though, that doesn’t stop him from keeping some alien weaponry for himself and thus the super-powered arms dealer Vulture is born.
+Though that doesn’t stop him from keeping some alien weaponry for himself, and thus the super-powered arms dealer Vulture is born.

 From there, I knew we were in for something special.
-Warmed up from his fight with (most of) The Avengers in the previous film, high school sophomore Peter Parker (played so brilliantly charismatic by Tom Holland) is discontent with his life and eager to receive a call from Tony Stark, to the point of quitting all of his previous passions and devoting all of his time to Spider-Man, even if that means screwing up more often than solving crime.
+Warmed up from his fight with (most of) the Avengers in Captain America: Civil War, high school sophomore Peter Parker (played brilliantly & charismatically by Tom Holland) is discontent with his life and eager to receive a call from Tony Stark.
+So much so to the point of quitting all of his previous passions and devoting all of his time to Spider-Man, even if that means screwing up more often than solving a crime.
 Meanwhile, Tony Stark’s mentorship is distant and restrictive, despite the clear patriarchal connection.
-And, the famous “With great power comes great responsibility” line is flipped on its head when the great power mostly comes from great tech created mostly by Stark’s genius.
+And, the famous “With great power comes great responsibility” line is flipped on its head when great power mostly comes from great tech created in part by Stark’s genius.

-I’m gonna mention Donald Glover again, not only because I’m so proud of him and everything he’s worked for over the years, but because of the pivotal role he played in Spider-Man as a icon.
-Back in 2010, when Spider-Man 4 was cancelled, a reboot was looming, and Community was at the height of its cult popularity, there was a Twitter campaign started you may remember — #Donald4Spiderman.
+I’m gonna mention Donald Glover again, not only because I’m so proud of him and everything he’s worked for over the years, but because of the pivotal role he played in Spider-Man as an icon.
+Back in 2010, when Spider-Man 4 was canceled, a reboot was looming, and Community was at the height of its cult popularity, there was a Twitter campaign started you may remember — #Donald4Spiderman.
 It actually grew quite large, and posed an important question: why does Peter Parker need to be white?
 Couldn’t he be played by anyone?
-Andrew Garfield was eventually cast, but the question remained, and Marvel Comics took notice.
+Andrew Garfield was eventually cast, but the problem remained, and Marvel Comics took notice.
 Seemingly starting the trend of mindfully-diversifying our heroes, Brian Michael Bendis (creator of the Ultimate Spider-Man comic series — a parallel universe from the main comics) killed off Peter Parker and created Miles Morales; a half black, half Latino character inspired by Donald Glover.
-Miles’ is a 15-year-old poor kid from the Bronx who wins the lottery in two ways: he’s accepted into a prestigious science academy (the same that we see Parker and co. attending in Homecoming) and, through a chance encounter at his uncle Aaron Davis’ apartment, he’s bitten by a radioactive spider that may have crawled into the duffle bag of his villainous uncle.
+Miles is a 15-year-old poor kid from the Bronx who wins the lottery in two ways: he’s accepted into a prestigious science academy (the same we see Parker and co. attending in Homecoming) and, he’s bitten by a radioactive spider that may have crawled into the duffle bag of his villainous uncle.

 Aaron Davis, played by Glover, mentions his nephew in the film, condemning the Shocker’s powerful and deadly weapons as too dangerous.
 He clearly cares about his family — a huge theme in Homecoming — and I’d put money on the fact that we’ll probably begin to care about his nephew too when he’s introduced into the Marvel universe sooner rather than later.